smilodon76/RXOS-amdOS-zergpool/README.md

 if the api does not work properly, the miner will work with the last algorithm in alphabetical order, which is currently verthash.

-the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
+ with Kwh price 0.1 the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
 When it is activated again it will check if the profitability is above the energy cost and will act accordingly.

 in zbenches zwatts mbenches mwatts do not make any changes to zergpool-zero mph-zero